-- a) reviewing nominations of new Director appointments based on selection criteria such as incumbent's credentials and his/her skills and contributions required by the Company; - b) reviewing and recommending to the Board the re-election of Directors in accordance with the Company's Articles of Association; - c) determining annually whether a Director is "independent", guided by the independent guidelines contained in the Code; - d) deciding whether a Director is able to and has adequately carried out his/her duties as a Director of the Company, in particular whether the Directors concerned have multiple board representations or if they are in conflict with the interest of the Company; and deciding how the Board's performance may be evaluated and propose objective performance criteria; - e) deciding how the Board's performance may be evaluated and propose objective performance criteria.
+- a) reviewing nominations of new Director appointments based on selection criteria such as incumbent's credentials and his/her skills and contributions required by the Company; - b) reviewing and recommending to the Board the re-election of Directors in accordance with the Company's Constitution; - c) determining annually whether a Director is "independent", guided by the independent guidelines contained in the Code; - d) deciding whether a Director is able to and has adequately carried out his/her duties as a Director of the Company, in particular whether the Directors concerned have multiple board representations or if they are in conflict with the interest of the Company; and deciding how the Board's performance may be evaluated and propose objective performance criteria: - e) deciding how the Board's performance may be evaluated and propose objective performance criteria.

 We believe that Board renewal must be an ongoing process, to ensure good governance and to maintain relevance to the business and changing needs of the Company.
-The Company's Articles of Association require at least one-third of the Directors to retire and subject themselves to re-election by shareholders at every AGM.
+The Company's Constitution require at least one-third of the Directors to retire and subject themselves to re-election by shareholders at every AGM.
 In other words, no Director stays in office for more than three years without being re-elected by shareholders.
-Directors of or over 70 years of age required to be re-elected every year at the AGM under Section 153(6) of the Companies Act, Cap.
-50 before they can continue to act as Director.

-At the forthcoming AGM, Mr Bao Hongwei and Mr Frankie Manuel Micallef will be retiring by rotation pursuant to Article 107 of the Company's Articles of Association.
+At the forthcoming AGM, Mr Sun Bowen and Prof. Jiang Rongguang will be retiring by rotation pursuant to Article 107 of the Company's Constitution.
 Both of them, being eligible for re-election, have offered themselves for re-election.

-Dr Lim Seck Yeow, who is over 70 years of age, will be retiring pursuant to Article 153 of the Company's Articles of Association and he being eligible for re-election, has offered himself for re-election.
+Mr Gregory John Hayne, who was appointed Director of the Company on 1 February 2016, will be retiring pursuant to Article 117 of the Company's Constitution and he being eligible for re-election, has offered himself for re-election.